r1rajiv92/data-512-a2/README.md

 ORES API for each articles scores - https://ores.wikimedia.org/v3/#!/scoring/get_v3_scores_context_revid_model

 # Final Data
-For each articles, the dataset provides the following
+For each article, the dataset provides the following

 country - country
 article_name - name of the article